Circassian genocide: Transport vessels

-Demographic changes
+Casualties and demographic changes

+Circassian genocide is considered to be the deadliest ethnic cleansing campaign, perpetrated by any state, during the 19th century.
+According to a census conducted in 1830, more than 4 million Circassians lived in their homeland in the Caucasus.
+Of these, between 1.5 and 2 million Circassians were killed in several massacres, military operations, and large-scale state terror perpetrated by the Russian imperial army during its extermination campaigns in Circassia.
+Most sources state that as many as 1 to 1.5 million Circassians were forced to flee in total, but only around half of them could make it to land.
+Ottoman archives show nearly one million migrants entering their land from the Caucasus by 1879, with nearly half of them dying on the shores as a result of diseases.
+If Ottoman archives are correct, it would make it the biggest genocide of the 19th century, and indeed, in support of the Ottoman archives, the Russian census of 1897 records only 150,000 Circassians, one tenth of the original number, still remaining in the now conquered region.
+According to Kemal Hasim Karpat: "approximately 2 million Caucasians, mostly Circassians, left Russia in the period from 1859 to 1879 but that only about 1,500,000 actually survived and were settled on Ottoman domains."
+Justin McCarthy estimates that roughly "400,000" Muslims died during the "Caucasian Expulsion".

 Among the main peoples that moved to Turkey were Adyghe, Ubykhs, and Muslim Abkhazians – hence the reference in the name to the deportation being of Circassians.
 The Shapsugh tribe, which had numbered some 300,000, was reduced to the 3,000 people who managed to flee into the forests and plains.
 The 140 Shapsugh that remained were sent to Siberia.
 Overall, calculations including those taking into account the Russian government's own archival figures as well as Ottoman figures have estimated a loss of 90%, 94% or 95–97% of the Circassian nation in the process.
 One of the biggest population changes came in the Circassian capital city of Sochi, which previously had a population of around 100,000, and according to Russian sources, was reduced to 98 after the events.